-The configuration file for Sphinx is doc/shinx/source/conf.py.
+The configuration file for Sphinx is doc/sphinx/source/conf.py and the configuration file for ReadTheDocs is .readthedocs.yaml.

 When reviewing a pull request, always check that the documentation checks shown below the pull request were successful.
 Successful checks have a green \checkmark in front, a means the test job failed.